erlage/rad/README.md

 1. First off, we don't use a rendering engine to render a widget or anything like that.
 Widgets are mapped to HTML tags and composed together they way you describe them.
 This means every widget has a corresponding HTML tag in DOM, and your application has complete access to document(DOM).

-2. Rad's doesn't rebuild widgets multiple times a second, which means for animations you've to turn to CSS.
+2. Rad's won't be rebuilding your widgets multiple times a second, which means for animations you've to turn to CSS.

-3. For designing a interface, you've to use HTML.
+3. Lastly, for designing UIs, you've to use HTML.
 And guess what? there are widgets for that.

     Let's take this HTML snippet:
     ```html